 The Troy Ounce, abbreviate as "t oz" or "oz t", is roughly 10% heavier than the avoirdupois ounce.
 When you see precious metal prices quoted, such as the spot price of gold or silver, it is typically quoted per troy ounce.

-The troy ounce originated from the French town of Troyes, a major trading hub during the Middle Ages.
+The system was introduced to England in the 9th Century by traders doing business with Byzantine Empire.
+The system was named after the Roman trading city of Troyes in France, a major trading city in the Middle Ages.
 This system of measurement spread throughout Europe for the trade and exchange of precious metals.

-The troy system was introduced into England following the Norman Conquest in 1066, and it became the official standard for gold and silver in Britain in 1527 under King Henry VIII.
+The troy system was introduced into England following the Norman Conquest in 1066.
+By the 1400s, the troy weight system was officially adopted in England for the trading and weighing of precious metals.
+The British Pound Sterling, originally denoting a pound of sterling silver, reflects this ancient connection between weight and currency.
+The troy measurement system became the official standard for gold and silver in Britain in 1527 under King Henry VIII.